juliaakor/task-datepicker-lib/README.md

 - prettier - check for all code style issues in files;
 - prettier:fix - fix all the code style issues in files;
 - prepare - to setup husky hooks;
+- chromatic - to run new build and publish storybook to chromatic;

 **Note**: The following commands use the `.gitignore` file instead of their own ignore file: `lint`, `lint:fix`, `prettier`, `prettier:fix`.